oamg/leapp-repository/docs/source/upgrade-architecture-and-workflow/phases-overview.md

 IOW, checks related to RPM transaction mainly.

 #### ReportsPhase
-This is a dummy phase not containing any actors (see [Working With Workflow](working-with-workflows).
+This is a dummy phase not containing any actors (see {external:doc}`tutorials/working-with-workflows`.
 Reports are presented to the user during this phase.
 This is also the final phase if leapp is run using `leapp preupgrade`.

 #### DownloadPhase
 Download the RPM packages and perform the RPM transaction test to determine the success of the packages upgrade using the Leapp DNF plugin.